6 Ways to Calm Dementia Fidgeting Hands

 5. DIY fidget box

 It’s easy to make your own fidget box or basket.
-Pull out the box when your older adult needs something to do and throw everything back into the box when they’re done.
+Pull out the box when your older adult needs something to do, and throw everything back into the box when they’re done.

-Get a container and fill it with some inexpensive odds and ends you can find in your house, make quickly, or buy at the dollar store.
+Get a container and fill it with inexpensive odds and ends you can find in your house, make quickly, or buy at the dollar store.

 Gather things in a variety of colors and textures, like: